IT008-2025-Nhom20/ImageAutomate/docs/api/ExecutionContext.md

 # ExecutionContext

-`ExecutionContext` is a large sealed class that maintains the runtime state of a pipeline execution.
+`ExecutionContext` is a sealed class that maintains the runtime state of a pipeline execution.
 While not a public API, it is central to the engine's operation.

 ## Responsibilities